Mount Beevor

 Mount Beevor is one of the highest peaks on the eastern flank of the central Mount Lofty Ranges in South Australia with height of 503 metres.

 Geography

 Mount Beevor is a rounded prominence forming part of a north-south trending ridge, about 30 km east of Mount Lofty and 18 km north east of Mount Barker.
 The western slopes are the steepest.

 The headwaters of the Bremer River collect beside the western base of Mount Beevor before flowing southward into Lake Alexandrina.
 Geologically, it is about mid-way along the north-south running Bremer Fault Scarp.

-The junction of the boundaries of the following localities all coincide with its summit - Harrogate, Rockleigh and Tungkillo which are all located within the Rural City of Murray Bridge and the cadastral units of the County of Sturt and the Hundred of Monarto.
+The junction of the boundaries of the following localities all coincide with its summit - Harrogate, Rockleigh and Tungkillo which are all located within the cadastral units of the County of Sturt and the Hundred of Monarto.

 Climate

 Rainfall is low.
 The district was noted among early pioneers for being somewhat waterless.
 The peak, often windy, can be bleak, foggy, and bitterly cold in winter, providing little shelter from the elements.
 Heavy snowstorms thickly blanketed Mount Beevor in July 1901.
 In contrast, summer thunderstorms can wash out nearby roads, turning watercourses into torrents.
 During such events very little water was captured in the landscape in its natural state, causing severe downstream flooding, particularly along the Bremer River.
 In between these extremes there are sometimes stretches of fine weather affording views over ridges and spurs strewn with wildflowers.